meeplemaker/idl4-cc-rpi-install/README.md

     192.168.100.1:1880

-And voilà, as you can see Node-RED is running on your Raspberry Pi.
+That's it!
+As you can see Node-RED is running on your Raspberry Pi.

 ![Node-RED window 1](/img/node-red-1.png)